 In the event of an internet outage, a customer’s inverter will fall back to a 1.5kW export limit.
 Ensuring your customer establishes and maintains a reliable internet connection will maximise the benefits they receive.

 To understand the specific performance of their system, solar customers will need to refer to the solar yield estimates provided by their solar retailer or installer.

 If your customer opts for the lower fixed export limit, they will need an approved export-limiting device or configuration for their inverter.
-Further details on compatible technology will be available in the future.

 As part of the South Australian Government’s Smarter Homes Regulations, applicable from 28 September 2020, all new and upgrading solar systems with exporting capability need to have remote disconnection and connection functionality, and so internet access is already required for most installations.

-Flexible Exports relies on solar inverters that are connected to the internet, which receive export limits from SA Power Networks regularly via the internet.
+Flexible Exports relies on solar inverters that are connected to the reliable internet, which receive export limits from SA Power Networks regularly via the internet.
 This allows export limits to be matched to the network capacity at each location.
 If an internet connection fails, the solar system will ramp back down to a level of export that is sustainable for the network until the internet connection comes back online.
 Therefore, it is highly recommended to consider this with the customer when making decisions around the method of internet connection e.g. WIFI vs. hardwire.

 Medium Embedded Generators, those that are between 30kW and 200kW in size, will continue to be assessed on a case-by-case basis.
-A Flexible Exports alternative to zero-export limits or SCADA is anticipated to be available from mid-2022.

 Where do I go for more information?

 More details on this new connection option will be made available before, during and after the Flexible Exports Trial.
 The best way to keep yourself updated is by signing up to future Notices to Industry using the form below.